 Gulzar created a different dimension by experimented with classic literature during the 70s and 80s.
 His films Aandhi released in 1975, with Suchitra Sen and Sanjeev Kumar and Kinara released in 1978, with Jeetender and Hema Malini can very well be classified as master pieces.
 He gave very meaningful sequences where songs were recorded.
 He created a separate fanclub for himself who could understand human relations at the same period when larger than life images were created in main stream cinema of Big B, Vinod Khanna, Shatrughun Sinha and other angry young men in films like Sholay, Kalicharan, Burning Train, etc.

 Gulzar’s films created for children like Parichay, released in 1972 and Kitaab, released in 1978 are still considered masterpieces.
 He was impressed by the thoughts of Hollywood film Sound of Music and Uttam Kumar’s Joyjoyanti to make a film related to five children who required a good teacher.
 Jeetender treated them with compassion and brought change in the children.
-In Kitaab, Uttam Kumar cared for his brother-in-law Master Raju who was a small child and had been send by her mother to get educated in urbanized background.
+In Kitaab, Uttam Kumar cared for his brother-in-law Master Raju who was a small child and had been send by her mother (Dina Pathak) to get educated in urbanized background.
 Vidya Sinha was the sister of Master Raju.
 Uttam Kumar played a huge part in transforming the character of Master Raju in the film.

 His composers, Jaidev, Madan Mohan, Khayyam, RD Burman all had given their best music for the thoughtful director.
 These days Gulzar concentrates more on writing lyrics.
 In that field too he had been master of masters.
 In the recent past Gulzar said that he wanted to devote time to write books.
 For those reasons he had reduced directing films in the last 10 years.
 It is a huge loss for thoughtful viewers.
 He continued to write lyrics of songs in bollywood films in regular intervals and his popular lyrics like “aisi nazar se” in the film Bunty Aur Babli had both class and also rhythm.
 He received the filmfare award for the best lyricist a number of times.

 His admirers expect him to continue to make rich films which make the audience think, feel and reflect on the happiness and sniffles of life.